 wetlands of the Península de Zapata are quintessential Cuban destinations.

-Western Cuba's three provinces of Matanzas, Havana (outside the capital), and Pinar del Río, along with the Municipio Especial (Special Municipality) Isla de la Juventud, offer attractions that range from the tobacco plantations of Viñales to the cosmopolitan beaches of Varadero to the wilds of crocodile country on the Península de Zapata.
-In addition, pristine beaches and nonpareil diving opportunities can be found off—among other spots—Cayo Levisa, the Península de Guanahacabibes, and Cayo Largo.
+Western Cuba's provinces of Matanzas, Artemisa, and Pinar del Río, along with the Municipio Especial (Special Municipality) Isla de la Juventud, offer attractions that range from the traditional tobacco plantations of Viñales to the cosmopolitan beaches of Varadero to the wilds and wetlands on the Península de Zapata.
+In addition, pristine beaches and nonpareil diving opportunities can be found off—among other spots—Cayo Levisa, the Península de Guanahacabibes, Cayo Largo, and the Zapata Peninsula.

-En route west to Pinar del Río Province, the province of Havana offers little in the way of distraction.
-Pinar del Río is Cuba's prime tobacco-growing country; there's a cigar-rolling factory to visit and numerous plantations to explore.
-The Valle de Viñales (Viñales Valley) and the curious mogotes (hillocks) form some of Cuba's most spectacular countryside.
-These freestanding limestone formations from the Jurassic era are surrounded by hoyos (holes), valleys or depressions filled with rich red soil ideal for the cultivation of tobacco.
-Far to the west, the Península de Guanahacabibes is a UNESCO-classified nature preserve on the Straits of Yucatán and a haven for nearly every kind of wildlife in the Antilles.
+Traveling west from Havana, there's little in the way of distraction until you reach Las Terrazas nature reserve in tiny Artemisa Province.
+Next up is Pinar del Río, Cuba's prime tobacco-growing country.
+The dramatically scenic Valle de Viñales (Viñales Valley) is famous for its curious mogotes (hillocks), freestanding limestone formations from the Jurassic era, sheltering huge caves surrounded by hoyos (holes), valleys, or depressions filled with rich red soil ideal for the cultivation of tobacco.
+Far to the west, the Península de Guanahacabibes is a UNESCO-classified nature preserve on the Straits of Yucatán and a prime diving and snorkeling site.